flomesh-io/osm-edge-docs/content/en/docs/guides/observability/tracing.md

 ---

 # Tracing
-Open Service Mesh (OSM) allows optional deployment of Jaeger for tracing.
+osm-edge allows optional deployment of Jaeger for tracing.
 Similarly, tracing can be enabled and customized during installation (`tracing` section in `values.yaml`) or at runtime by editing the `osm-mesh-config` custom resource.
 Tracing can be enabled, disabled and configured at any time to support BYO scenarios.

-When OSM is deployed with tracing enabled, the OSM control plane will use the [user-provided tracing information](#tracing-values) to direct the Envoys to send traces when and where appropriate.
+When osm-edge is deployed with tracing enabled, the osm-edge control plane will use the [user-provided tracing information](#tracing-values) to direct the Pipy to send traces when and where appropriate.
 If tracing is enabled without user-provided values, it will use the defaults in `values.yaml`.
-The `tracing-address` value tells all Envoys injected by OSM the FQDN to send tracing information to.
+The `tracing-address` value tells all Pipy injected by osm-edge the FQDN to send tracing information to.

-OSM supports tracing with applications that use Zipkin protocol.
+osm-edge supports tracing with applications that use Zipkin protocol.

 ## Jaeger
 [Jaeger](https://www.jaegertracing.io/) is an open source distributed tracing system used for monitoring and troubleshooting distributed systems.
 It allows you to get fine-grained metrics and distributed tracing information across your setup so that you can observe which microservices are communicating, where requests are going, and how long they are taking.
 You can use it to inspect for specific requests and responses to see how and when they happen.

-When tracing is enabled, Jaeger is capable of receiving spans from Envoys in the mesh that can then be viewed and queried on Jaeger's UI via port-forwarding.
+When tracing is enabled, Jaeger is capable of receiving spans from Pipy in the mesh that can then be viewed and queried on Jaeger's UI via port-forwarding.

-OSM CLI offers the capability to deploy a Jaeger instance with OSM's installation, but bringing your own managed Jaeger and configuring OSM's tracing to point to it later is also supported.
+osm-edge CLI offers the capability to deploy a Jaeger instance with osm-edge's installation, but bringing your own managed Jaeger and configuring osm-edge's tracing to point to it later is also supported.

 ### Automatically Provision Jaeger
 By default, Jaeger deployment and tracing as a whole is disabled.

-A Jaeger instance can be automatically deployed by using the `--set=osm.deployJaeger=true` OSM CLI flag at install time.
+A Jaeger instance can be automatically deployed by using the `--set=osm.deployJaeger=true` osm-edge CLI flag at install time.
 This will provision a Jaeger pod in the mesh namespace.

-Additionally, OSM has to be instructed to enable tracing on the proxies; this is done via the `tracing` section on the MeshConfig.
+Additionally, osm-edge has to be instructed to enable tracing on the proxies; this is done via the `tracing` section on the MeshConfig.

-The following command will both deploy Jaeger and configure the tracing parameters according to the address of the newly deployed instance of Jaeger during OSM installation:
+The following command will both deploy Jaeger and configure the tracing parameters according to the address of the newly deployed instance of Jaeger during osm-edge installation:
 ```bash
 osm install --set=osm.deployJaeger=true,osm.tracing.enable=true
 ```